A Complete Guide To Visiting Cham Island

 Aside from the new wave of tourism revenue, the island has had two main economies sustaining it.
 These are fishing and the harvesting of swallows nests.
 The biodiverse waters around the Cham Islands consist of large areas of coral, seaweed, and grass beds.
 They provide great shelter and homes for high economic seafood such as lobster, grouper, snapper, crab, shrimp, and clams.

-How to get to the Cham Islands from Hoi An
+How to get there: Hoi An to Cham Island

 There are a number of different ways to reach the island.
 Either by ferry, speedboat, or package tour.
 Having said that, if you’re travelling without a tour and are only interested in a day trip, be careful.
 You will have limited time on the island before the boats head back to the mainland for the day.
 While getting stuck on the island isn’t the worst thing that can happen, it will be an unexpected burden on your plans or wallet.

 The public ferry is a much slower mode of transport than the rest,.
 But it’s also one that is much kinder on your wallet—and your stomach.
 It travels to the Cham Islands once every day, and it can be caught from two locations, An Hoi and Cua Dai Pier.

 Additionally, the mid-section has a raised platform usually occupied by locals, as well as a section used to put scooters and cargo.
 If the weather is good, Hidden suggests sitting on the top deck.
 Equipped with plastic chairs, rubber mats, and shade, this is the best way to pass the time.